GouBa-1/PDF_SHOW_MD5/README.md

 ## Install:

  	1. You need to get Unicoll from https://github.com/cr-marcstevens/hashclash and build it.
- 	2. Just put exploit folder in the hashclash folder
+ 	2. Just put exploit and hex folder in the hashclash folder